mentat-collective/sicm-scheme-exercises/README.md

 bin/mechanics
 ```

-THe first time you run this it should take a while, as you'll have to download
+The first time you run this it should take a while, as you'll have to download
 all of the Docker image requirements.
 Eventually you'll see an MIT Scheme REPL
 with the whole `scmutils` library loaded: